1800 – Deaths.

 Governor Edward Rutledge died “with perfect resignation, and with perfect calmness.”
 He was buried in the family plot in St. Philip’s graveyard.
 He was replaced as governor by John Drayton.

 Born to an aristocratic family, Edward Rutledge spent most of his life in public service.
 He was educated in law at Oxford and was admitted to the English Bar.
-He and his older brother John were both attended the Continental Congress and unabashedly supported each other.
+He and his older brother John both attended the Continental Congress and unabashedly supported each other.
 Edward attended Congress at the remarkable age of 26 and was the youngest man to sign the Declaration of Independence.

 During the Revolution he served as a member of the Charleston Battalion of Artillery, and attained the rank of Captain.
 The colonial legislature sent him back to Congress in 1779 to fill a vacancy.
 During the defense of Charleston, Rutledge was captured and held prisoner until July of 1781.